brocaar/chirpstack-docs/docs/project/guides/connect-device.md

 # Connecting a device

-This guide describes how to connect your LoRaWAN device with ChirpStack and how to validate that it can succesfully activate.
-At this point it is expected that you have the [ChirpStack Network Server](../../network-server/index.md) and [ChirpStack Application Server](../../application-server/index.md) components installed and that you have succesfully [connected a LoRa gateway](connect-gateway.md) to it.
+This guide describes how to connect your LoRaWAN device with ChirpStack and how to validate that it can successfully activate.
+At this point it is expected that you have the [ChirpStack Network Server](../../network-server/index.md) and [ChirpStack Application Server](../../application-server/index.md) components installed and that you have successfully [connected a LoRa gateway](connect-gateway.md) to it.

 ## Requirements